Nosto/wiki-docs/implementing-nosto/implement-on-your-website/advanced-implementation/extending-tagging-with-skus.md

 </div>
 ```

-**Note:** The attribute `custom_fields` can contain whatever unique information for individual SKUs that you can &gt;consider helpful.
+**Note:** The attribute `custom_fields` can contain whatever unique information for individual SKUs that you can consider helpful.
 Frequently used attributes would be size, color, material.

 **Extending the cart tagging with SKU metadata**